lucasrijllart/word-of-the-day-bot/writeup.md

-Word of the day bot
+# Word of the day bot

-Saw the merriam-webster instagram feed https://www.instagram.com/merriamwebster/ and it inspired me to think about the difficulty of implementing something similar in a very limited amount of time.
+One day, while browsing Instagram, I saw the merriam-webster instagram account https://www.instagram.com/merriamwebster/ and it inspired me to think about the difficulty of implementing something similar in a very limited amount of time.